syrrim/Term-JS/README.md

 It is mostly designed to emulate the functionality of bash, so it has several standard UNIX commands sush as echo and grep, and bash shortcuts like ctrl-A or ctrl-U.

 The main purpose was to allow access to web based APIs.
-So far, support only exists for wordnik, a bing command exists but isn't functional.
+As such, there are currently commands for google and wordnik.

 The main ability you gain by having APIs in a CLI is the ability to pipe them together.
 For example, you can currently do